-Neck braces have not been made a compulsory safety item in karting.
+Neck braces have not been made a compulsory safety item in most karting spaces.
 Although some series have neck braces as a compulsory item, it is still very uncommon to see adult karting drivers using them.

-Most karting drivers prefer not to use neck braces because of the restricted range of motion and the discomfort it can cause.
-Some drivers feel much safer using it.
-At the end of the day, if it is not compulsory for your series, you will need to decide on whether you would like to use a neck brace or not.
+Most kart drivers prefer not to use neck braces because of the restricted range of motion and the discomfort they can cause.
+But some drivers feel much safer using it.
+At the end of the day, if it is not compulsory for your series, you will need to decide whether you would like to use a neck brace.

 It has become an element similar to the rib protector.
-It is not a necessary item, but for some karting drivers it has become indispensable.
-It can provide some benefits, however, there has not been any conclusive proof that the device can save you from injuries.
-The best you can use to make a decision at the moment are product reviews and people who have used neck braces previously.
+It is not a necessary item, but for some kart drivers it has become indispensable.
+It can provide some benefits, but there has not been much conclusive proof that the device can save you from injuries.

 1. EVS Sports R4